-How to Save Money As Consumer Prices Keep Rising
+How to Save Money as Consumer Prices Keep Rising

-If you’re planning a summer road trip, try to fill up in states with lower gas taxes.
+And if you’re planning a summer road trip, try to fill up in states with lower gas taxes.

 “If you check gas prices ahead of time to find lower-cost options, you could save $5 to $10 a tank,” De Haan says.